epsilon537/boxlambda/docs/software/boxlambda-os/top-level-and-boot-seq.md

 ![The OS Boot Sequence](../../assets/boxkern-boot.png)

-*The OS Boot Sequence.*
+*The BoxLambda OS Boot Sequence.*

 ## The BoxKern-Includes Mechanism

 [fs/forth/boxkern-includes.fs](../../../fs/forth/boxkern-includes.fs) may look like a Forth module but it not is a Forth module.

-The syntax is limited to lines starting with `\`, which are ignored, and lines starting with the word `boxkern_include` followed by the full path of a `.fs` module to be evaluated.
-That `.fs` module must not include any submodules itself.
+The syntax is limited to lines starting with `\`, which are ignored, and lines starting with the word `boxkern_include` followed by the full path of a `.fs` Forth module to be evaluated.
+That Forth module must not include any submodules itself.

-The BoxKern loads and passes `boxkern_include` files to the Forth environment at boot time using [Forth-C FFI function](forth/c-ffi.md)  `forth_eval_boxkern_invludes_or_die()`.
-This mechanism allows a limited form of Forth module loading until the Forth 'include' Word can be defined.
-The order of boxkern_includes is important.

-The modules build up a stack, with [shell.fs](../../../fs/forth/shell.fs) on top.
+The BoxKern loads and passes `boxkern_include` files to the Forth environment at boot time using [Forth-C FFI function](forth/c-ffi.md)  `forth_eval_boxkern_includes_or_die()`.
+This mechanism allows a limited form of Forth module loading until the Forth `include` Word can be defined.
+The order of the modules listed in `boxkern-includes.fs` is important because new Words build upon previously defined Words.
+The modules in `boxkern-includes.fs` build up a stack, with [shell.fs](../../../fs/forth/shell.fs) on top.